-MKT 300.
+- MKT 300.
 MARKETING PRINCIPLES.
 Principles and strategies for effective distribution of goods and services from the site of production to the final user of consumer (market identification, product development, channels of distribution, promotion and pricing strategies incorporating international and ethical considerations).
 Prerequisite: ECO 210 or 211.
-3

-MKT 320.
+3 - MKT 320.
 MERCHANDISE PLANNING AND CONTROL.
 An examination of the basic factors involved in retail merchandising as well as the application of basic terms, calculations, and factors that affect profits in a retail store.
-Prerequisite: MKT 300.3

-MKT 321.
+Prerequisite: MKT 300.
+3 - MKT 321.
 PERSONAL SELLING.
 Basic principles underlying the sales process and their application to problems of selling; principles of advertising and marketing as they relate to the problems of distribution from the standpoint of the vendor.
 Prerequisite: MKT 300.
-3

-MKT 328.
+3 - MKT 328.
 RETAIL MANAGEMENT.
-Nature and structure of retailing, emphasizing management of the merchandise function (consumer behavior, site selection, vendor determination - domestic and foreign, buying responsibilities, pricing and promotion).
+Nature and structure of retailing, emphasizing management of the merchandise function (consumer behavior, site selection, vendor determination domestic and foreign, buying responsibilities, pricing and promotion).
 Prerequisite: MKT 300.
-3

-MKT 330.
+3 - MKT 330.
 ADVERTISING.
 Advertising fundamentals in relation to modern business activities; fields of advertising; advertising media, campaigns, and systems.
 Prerequisite: MKT 300.
-3

-MKT 345.
+3 - MKT 345.
 INTERNET MARKETING.
 An introduction to marketing on the Internet with emphasis on online promotion, retailing, distribution, gathering consumer research.
-3

-MKT 357.
+3 - MKT 357.
 DISTRIBUTION MANAGEMENT.
 Study of the strategy decisions that take place in the flow of products from producer to middleman to consumer including the management.
 Coordination analysis of transportation, storage, and logistics functions.
 Also the study of the selection and modification of institutions in a marketing channel of distribution, given their operational and behavioral relationships.
 Prerequisite: MKT 300.
-3

-MKT 370.
+3 - MKT 358.
+CONSUMER BEHAVIOR.
+Analysis of consumer behavior patterns and motivation and their relationship to actions in the market place.
+Prerequisite: MKT 300.
+3 - MKT 370.
 ENTREPRENEURSHIP.
 An applied management/marketing course designed to integrate the principles of business management and marketing applicable to solving the problems of small business start-up and/or expansion using integrated software and computer technology.
-Prerequisites: MGT 300, MKT 300.3
+Prerequisites: MGT 300, MKT 300.
+3

-MKT 425.
-SERVICES MARKETING.
-A study of the unique problems associated with the marketing of services, tools for service markets, and of alternative strategies with which to improve service marketing effectiveness.
-Prerequisite: MKT 300.3